Talbot Green: Facilities

-The town also has a development of Offices, Hotel, Pub and a private Health facility which is located in Magden Park on the Ely Meadows alongside the A4119 Talbot Green to Ynysmeardy dual carriageway near the Royal Glamorgan Hospital.
-It also has the Avionics department of British Airways and is also the headquarters of the Welsh Blood Service.
+The town has a development of offices, hotel and pub.
+A private health facility is located in Magden Park on the Ely Meadows alongside the A4119 Talbot Green to Ynysmeardy dual carriageway near the Royal Glamorgan Hospital.
+It has the Avionics department of British Airways, and is also the headquarters of the Welsh Blood Service.

 Talbot Green's most significant building is Lanelay Hall, until recently the headquarters of the South Wales Fire and Rescue Service, who moved just over two miles away, to the former Buy As You View head office at Forest View Business Park, Ynysmaerdy, Llantrisant, in February 2009.